ganeshk627/source-control-with-git/README.md

 # Merge the changes from diverged-branch to new-test-class
 git merge diverged-branch
 ```

+### 4.1.3.
+Rebasing Branches
+Rebasing is a Git operation that allows you to integrate changes from one branch into another by moving or "replaying" commits from one branch onto another.
+Unlike git merge, which creates a new commit to join two branches together, git rebase applies each commit from the current branch onto the target branch one by one, resulting in a linear history without merge commits.

 ## 4.2.
 Rewritng the History of a Branch